micropython/micropython/docs/esp32/quickref.rst

     print(pwm)
     >>>PWM(Pin(2), freq=2, duty=64)  # the duty is actual

+Note: machine.freq(20_000_000) reduces the highest PWM frequency to 10 MHz.

 See more examples in the :ref:`esp32_pwm` tutorial.

 DAC (digital to analog conversion)